Gulls and Other Wild Birds

 The Law on Gulls and Other Wild Birds

-Under the Act, certain birds may be killed or taken by an authorised person under the terms of a General Licence.
+Under the Act, certain birds may be killed or taken by an Authorised Person under the terms of a General Licence.
 These Licences are in force to permit certain actions which would otherwise constitute offences under the Act.
-The full text of the Scottish Government General Licence GL 03/2016 can be found on the Scottish Natural Heritage website.

 Birds which can be killed or taken by an Authorised Person, according to the Wildlife and Countryside Act 1981: